icra/icra/README.md

 roles we can make the experience pretty quick and easy.

 # Org owners
-We currently have two active owners in the org:
+We currently have one active owner in the org:

 - Lluís Bosch (lbosch@icra.cat)
-- Adrià Riu (ariu@icra.cat)

 # Repos
 We do not give out admin rights on any ICRA Github repos for reasons stated